joesyverson/la-leg/README.md

 ## Requirements

 This project:
 - is developed on Linux Ubuntu.
 It is not yet adapted for MacOS or Windows.
-It should run on most Debian-based distributions, but **in some cases may catch some errors with other families:** Red Hat, Arch, etc
+It should run on most Debian-based distributions, but **in some cases may catch some errors with other families:** Red Hat, Arch, etc.
 - uses Python 3.10.4 and BASh 5.1.16.
-Any versions above Python 3.6 and BASh 5 should work
+Any versions above Python 3.6 and BASh 5 should work.

 Requirements are listed in the `requirements.*.txt` files in the root directory.